OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 # WebSocket implementation hints

-In addition to the elements mentioned above, this is the list of area for which caution must be taken during the implementation.
+In addition to the elements mentioned above, this is the list of areas for which caution must be taken during the implementation.

 - Access filtering through the "Origin" HTTP request header
-- Input / output validation
+- Input / Output validation
 - Authentication
 - Authorization
 - Access token explicit invalidation
 - Confidentiality and Integrity

-The section below will propose some implementation hints on every area and will be along with an application example showing all the points described.
+The section below will propose some implementation hints for every area and will go along with an application example showing all the points described.

 The complete source code of the example application is available [here](https://github.com/righettod/poc-websocket).

 ## Access filtering

-During a websocket channel initiation, the browser send the **Origin** HTTP request header that contain th source domain initiation the request to handshake.
-Event if this header can be spoofed in a forged HTTP request (not browser based), it cannot be overrided or forced in a browser context.
-It then represent a good candidate to apply filtering according to an expected value.
+During a websocket channel initiation, the browser sends the **Origin** HTTP request header that contains the source domain initiation for the request to handshake.
+Even if this header can be spoofed in a forged HTTP request (not browser based), it cannot be overridden or forced in a browser context.
+It then represents a good candidate to apply filtering according to an expected value.

-An example of attack using this vector and named *Cross-Site WebSocket Hijacking (CSWSH)* is described [here](https://www.christian-schneider.net/CrossSiteWebSocketHijacking.html).
+An example of an attack using this vector, named *Cross-Site WebSocket Hijacking (CSWSH)*, is described [here](https://www.christian-schneider.net/CrossSiteWebSocketHijacking.html).

-The code below define a configuration that apply filtering based on a "whitelist" of origins.
-This ensure that only allowed origins can establish a full handshake:
+The code below defines a configuration that applies filtering based on a "whitelist" of origins.
+This ensures that only allowed origins can establish a full handshake:

 ``` java
 import org.owasp.encoder.Encode;